NFL Draft 2020: Grading every team's incoming class

 The Eagles drafted Jalen Reagor, the former TCU wide receiver, with the No. 21 overall pick.
 Reagor, who ran a 4.47 40-yard dash, spent three years at TCU before making himself eligible for the draft.

 With their second-round selection, the Eagles took quarterback Jalen Hurts.
 Hurts was the first quarterback to come off the board in the second round.
 The former Oklahoma standout totaled 3,851 yards and 32 touchdowns in his lone season at Oklahoma.
-He led the Sooners to Big 12 title and a College Football Playoff appearance.
+He led the Sooners to the Big 12 title and a College Football Playoff appearance.
 He was also named runner-up for the Heisman Trophy.
 It was a draft selection that shocked many across the league, especially since the Eagles are invested in their starting quarterback Carson Wentz.

 OTHER DRAFT PICKS: